 I completed my BA in German Philology (Saratov State University) under the supervision of Prof. Vadim Mikhailin, and I obtained my MA in Cultural Studies (RSUH, Moscow) co-supervised by Prof. Vyacheslav Ivanov and Dr. Irina Protopopova.
-In 2017-2019 I worked at the Herzog August Bibliothek Wolfenbüttel in a project on alchemical images in the early modern period led by PD Dr. Stefan Laube.
-Currently I am a Ph.D. candidate at the Centre for the Study of the Renaissance, co-supervised by Prof. Ingrid De Smet and Dr. Michael Bycroft.
+In 2017-2021 I worked at the Herzog August Bibliothek Wolfenbüttel in a project on alchemical images in the early modern period led by PD Dr. Stefan Laube, as well as in a project by Gia Toussaint on medieval book history.
+Currently, I am a Ph.D. candidate at the Centre for the Study of the Renaissance, co-supervised by Prof. Ingrid De Smet and Dr. Michael Bycroft.

 The goals of my research are as follows:

 -to study both alchemical and non-alchemical sources of iconography from various copies of English and German illustrated manuscripts.
 It would be possible to include the alchemical illustration into the broader context of the scientific illustration and trace its evolution.